zHz00/nethack_montable_parse/README.md

 I created a separated project for each variant, because difference in source code is too big.

 If you simply use External Pokedex, you don't need these projects.
-I already generated all neede data.
+I already generated all needed data.
 But if you want to update databases or include new variant into set, you can use these projects as starting point.

 ## How to update projects